 Amun then caressed her back, concentrating initially just below her neck, but then running the tips of his fingers up and down the valley of her back.
 He moved his hand lower to massage the back of her thighs.
-At the same time he lifted his other hand into the base of her neck and up into her hair.
+At the same time, he lifted his other hand into the base of her neck and up into her hair.

-He massaged her scalp whilst drawing her closer to him.
+He massaged her scalp whilst drawing her still closer to him.
 She did not resist.
 He continued the massage for more than a minute and then grasped a fistful of hair.
 He tugged gently on her hair, but sufficiently strongly to jerk her head backwards.
-He then repeated this action several times, running his fingers gently through her hair, then massaging and tugging with increasing vigour.
+He then repeated this action several times, running his fingers gently through her hair, then tugging with increasing vigour.

 Amunet could no longer control herself.
 Again there was a muted burst of applause from the audience as she reached down, firmly grasped his other hand, and placed it on her breast.

 John returned to reality.
 This was the Earl he was watching.
 Piers grabbed John’s arm and signalled him to withdraw.
-Taking care not to make any noise, the two squires slowly retreated and then in the end slid down the hill and ran the remaining distance to the village.
+Taking care not to make any noise, the two squires slowly retreated and then, in the end, slid down the hill and ran the remaining distance to the village.
 As they stopped, puffing for breath at the entrance to the village, Piers broke the silence.

 ‘Well, it is obviously shared knowledge and so we can discuss it.
 Strange, but once I saw it was the Earl I felt like a voyeur, watching something private.’